danielegasparri/span-gui/README.md

 ## 📜 License
-SPAN-GUI is licensed under the MIT License.
+SPAN-GUI is licensed under the non-commercial License.
 See the LICENSE file for details.